thecrackofdawn/zmqdrpc/README.md

     broker.serve_forever()

 ```
-we define a broker to accept requsets from clients on port 5555 and dispath those requests to wokers connected to port 5556.
+we define a broker to accept requests from clients on port 5555 and dispatch those requests to workers connected to port 5556.
 The broker will check workers every 1(heartbeatInterval) second and discard workers who don't respond in 5(heartbeatLiveness) seconds.
 The `heartbeatInterval`should be equal to the one define in worker.
 start the broker `python broker.py`
 ### worker
 ```python